-During 2022, the Company was successful in raising approximately \$21.0 million through a series of strategic financing transactions.
-In 2023 the Company has focused on securing the funding for the restart of mining operations and resumption of copper concentrate production at Punitaqui, including the transactions described herein.
+During 2023, the Company was successful in raising approximately \$11.3 million through a series of strategic financing transactions (the aforementioned amount excludes the exchange of certain previous indebtedness, which included the Bridge Loan, Promissory Note, and the 2022 convertible debentures, for the New Debentures).
+In 2024 the Company has continued to focus on securing the funding for the restart of mining operations and resumption of copper concentrate production at Punitaqui.